null Skip to main content

 • Something that can be closed air-tight.

-• Not too large.
+• Something that is not too large.
 (Larger containers allow excess oxygen inside)

 Can I store the tea in a freezer?

-The freezer is okay to use to store your unopened packages of tea.
+The freezer is a great place to store your unopened tea packages.

 Do these rules apply to roasted Japanese Tea such as Houjicha or Iri-bancha as well?